pytorch/pytorch/aten/src/ATen/native/README.md

 3. If you prefer to write backend-specific kernels, use reserved dispatch keys for your backend instead, e.g. `CPU/AutogradCPU`.

+**Important**: because a `Math` kernel is implicitly registered for ops with no `dispatch:` section, when you add a backend-specific kernel (and hence a `dispatch:` section) to one of these, you **must** also add a `Math:` entry that names the old kernel implementation (it's named after the op, with _<overload name>
-If you add backend specific kernel to any operator that only had `Math` kernel before(no dispatch section or only `Math` entry in dispatch section), you **have to** move the old implementation to a `<op>_math` kernel and put it in `Math` field so that it's still available for other backends to use.
+added if applicable), so that it's still available for other backends to use.

 If you implemented a native function in C++ and want to find out which dispatch keyword should be used in native_functions.yaml, please [follow steps in dispatch keywords](#choosing-the-right-dispatch-keyword)